ethanimproving/Family-Ideas/Parenting/Psychological/Workout Tips.md

 # Carotene & Protein

 Have protein and 5g of carotene with every meal to see results in 3 months. ~ [Ollie Rhoda](https://www.facebook.com/reel/2182116858843540?fs=e&s=TIeQ9V&mibextid=9imq16)

-# Electrolytes

-[Liquid I.V.
-Hydration Multiplier](https://a.co/d/4aUYqNL) - Lemon Lime - Powder Packets.
-For electrolytes if working out during a fast.
-Rasik recommended it on his Tik Tok.